About me and my research

 My research can be coarse-grained into the following efforts:

-These interests are consolidated by a shared rule: by coupling experimental and observational data with intuitive mathematical models containing few, if any, free parameters, we can gain greater insight into biological systems.
-At present, I primarily use computational and mathematical tools to perform my research, though I have considerable wet lab experience and have performed field research in temperate and tropical environments.
+These efforts are unified by the following approach: that by coupling experimental/observational data with intuitive mathematical models containing a low number of free parameters, we can gain a greater predictive understanding of microbial life.
+At present, I primarily use computational and mathematical tools to perform my research, though I have considerable wet lab experience and have performed field research in temperate and tropical terrestrial environments.

-In my free time, I enjoy cooking, lifting, reading, film, and car repair.
+In my free time I enjoy making gnocchi, powerlifting, swimming, reading Italo Calvino and Emil Cioran, and car repair.